-After the workup request form is received, it is checked for completeness and correctness.
+After the workup request form is received by the DKMS donor center, it is checked for completeness and correctness.

 The following information must be provided by the transplant center at the time of a formal request for a stem cell donation:

 - Patient ID

-- Patient HLA typing results: Minimum HLA-A, -B, -C, -DRB1 high resolution DNA typing
+- Patient HLA typing results: Minimum HLA-A, -B, -C, -DRB1 high resolution DNAbased typing

 - Patient's name

 - Patient's sex

 - Patient's date of birth

 - Patient's diagnosis

 - Patient's weight

 - Patient's blood group and rhesus factor

-- Transplant Center name
+- Transplant center name

+- Email address and name of contact person at transplant center and/or patient registry

 - GRID of the requested donor

 - Product preference

+- Preferred (first) collection date

+- Infusion date

 - Required date of clearance

 - Duration of the conditioning

+- Information if other donors are being considered for donation for this patient.

+- Indication of whether the donor is the primary or backup donor.

 - Pre-collection samples requirement

 - (Pre-collection samples shipping address)

 - Prescription for HSC collection, detailing desired cell dose, additives, and anticoagulants

 - Collection day samples requirement

 - Transport temperature

+- Shipping address (if different form transplant center's address)

-- HLA verification typing results (DNA-based typing results for HLA-A, -B, -C, -DRB1 and -DQB1) from the requested donor.
+• HLA verification typing results (DNA-based typing results for HLA-A, -B, -C, -DRB1 and -DQB1) from the requested donor.

 If the workup request form contains all necessary information, it is assigned to a case manager.
+After the workup request has been assigned to a DKMS case manager, the transplant center or patient registry is informed of the case manager's name and contact information.
 The case manager will then contact the donor as soon as possible to discuss all details and coordinate the collection.